 Today, the school continues to run under the direction of the Greek Orthodox Christian Society.
 Below are some more details about the school:

 - Duration of course: 5 years

 - Outcome of course: Certificate of Byzantine Music

 - Venue: 217 Bexley Road, Kingsgrove, Sydney 2208 (Building of the Greek Orthodox Christian Society)

 - Time: Every Tuesday evening from 7:30pm – 8:30pm (classes run from February until December with breaks for the school holidays)

 - Age limit: From 12 years and older*

 Contact firstname.lastname@example.org for more information.

-The Sydney School of Byzantine Music will be commencing for 2020 in February.
-From 7pm a brief introduction for all students will be held, as well as registrations and supplementary exams.
+The Sydney School of Byzantine Music will be commencing on Tuesday 11 February 2020.
+From 7:30pm a brief introduction for all new students will be held, supplementary exams and classes commence for Years 2-5.

 All new students are required to fill out an online expression of interest form.